 In the evening we'll spend our second night at the same charming, family-run B&B, enjoying the peaceful surroundings.

 After breakfast, enjoy a scenic journey north to the city that many Emerald Isle visitors easily list as their favorite: Galway.
 We'll take the coastal route, and stop along the way at another spectacular castle en route.
 Once we arrive in Galway and drop off the bags, enjoy an informative walking tour to get you oriented in this lively small city.
 Afterwards, spend the rest of your afternoon and evening reveling in this European city like no other!

 Enjoy a full day of exploring Galway's unique offerings.
 Spend the day traversing the cobbled streets of this one-of-a-kind city, dotted with character-rich pubs, charming cafes, beautiful boardwalks, incredible restaurants, unique buskers... pretty much something for everyone!
 Galway is a thriving town, with a rich artistic and musical culture that draws creatives from all over to create a uniquely international vibe.
 Pull up a chair at one of the many outdoor patios lining the pedestrian streets for some great people-watching.

-Additionally, Galway is beautifully situated along a coastal inlet and boasts a gorgeous promenade walk heading westward towards the quieter town of Salthill -- an easy and lovely 45-min walk to get to.
+Additionally, Galway is beautifully situated along a coastal inlet and boasts a gorgeous promenade walk heading westward towards the quieter town of Salthill -- an easy and lovely 45-min walk one way.
 In the evening, we'll dine together once more, at a carefully-selected local restaurant.

 day 12: Depart From Shannon or Dublin